watersplash8/AskTheRepo-Explore-the-Code-with-AI/README.md

 *   `EMBEDDING_MODEL_NAME`: The Hugging Face model for embeddings. **Must match between scripts.**
 *   `LLM_MODEL_NAME`: The Google Gemini model identifier. **Must match between scripts.**

+## ❓ Frequently Asked Questions (FAQ)

+**Q1: What plays the role of the vector store?
+Do I need a separate database?**

+**A1:** For this specific implementation, **LlamaIndex itself handles the vector storage using its default capabilities.** When Script 1 runs `VectorStoreIndex.from_documents(...)`, it creates an in-memory vector store.
+The `index.storage_context.persist(...)` command then saves this store (vectors, text chunks, metadata) to local files within the `PERSIST_DIR` (e.g., `./index_store`).
+Script 2 loads this index directly from the local files.
+Therefore, **you do not need to set up or manage a separate external vector database** (like Pinecone, Chroma, Weaviate, etc.) to run this project as provided.

+**Q2: Why are there two separate scripts?**

+**A2:** This structure provides efficiency.
+Indexing a large repository (Script 1) can be time-consuming.
+By saving the index, you only need to do this once per repository.
+You can then run the querying script (Script 2) multiple times quickly, loading the pre-built index each time without re-processing the entire repository.

+**Q3: Can I use this for private GitHub repositories?**

+**A3:** The included `gitingest` tool, as used in Script 1, is primarily designed for public repositories.
+Accessing private repositories would require authentication handling (e.g., using GitHub personal access tokens) which is not implemented in these basic scripts.
+You would need to modify Script 1 significantly to add authentication for `gitingest` or replace it with a different method (like cloning the repo locally first and then reading the files).

+**Q4: How much does it cost?**

+**A4:**
+*   The Python libraries (LlamaIndex, Hugging Face, etc.) are open-source and free to use.
+*   Fetching public GitHub data is free.
+*   **Google Gemini Usage:** Using the Google Gemini API (via your API key) may incur costs depending on your usage volume and Google Cloud's pricing tiers.
+Google often provides a generous free tier, but be sure to check their current pricing details.

+**Q5: Can I use a different LLM or embedding model?**

+**A5:** Yes!
+LlamaIndex is flexible.
+You would need to:
+    1. Install the appropriate LlamaIndex integration package (e.g., `pip install llama-index-llms-openai` or `pip install llama-index-embeddings-openai`).
+    2. Update the configuration variables (`EMBEDDING_MODEL_NAME`, `LLM_MODEL_NAME`) in *both* scripts.
+    3. Modify the import statements and initialization code for the LLM and embedding model in *both* scripts (e.g., replace `Gemini(...)` with `OpenAI(...)` and provide the corresponding API keys).

+**Q6: What happens if the repository updates after I index it?**

+**A6:** The assistant will only know about the content that was present when you ran Script 1.
+If the repository has significant updates you want the assistant to know about, you need to re-run `script1_ingest_index.py` to rebuild and save the index with the new content.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request for improvements or bug fixes.